 When it comes to Passover (AKA Pesach), most families have more traditions than Fiddler on the Roof.
 I was all set to make you a super traditional matzo ball with homemade chicken schmaltz and gribenes.
 I figured this was going to be an easy challenge to beat Rachel at.
 How could a vegetarian gluten free dish beat (to quote Walter from The Big Lebowski) “…three thousand years of beautiful tradition, from Moses to Sandy Koufax”.
 So I spent hours slowly rendering chicken skin to extract some liquid gold and produce crispy little chicken skin cracklings, and then…and then one of my kids spilled my schmaltz.
 All over the kitchen floor.
 Needless to say, I was not happy.

 That is when I went in to problem solving mode.
 What do I have in the house that is similar to schmaltz?
 That is where I completely broke with tradition and went to one of my favorite crutches, (kosher) bacon.
 Ask your Bubby, there ain’t nothing traditional about bacon.
 That being said, it does provide fat and crunch just like schmaltz and gribenes.

 Let me know what you think of the recipe in the comments.
 Also, let me know if you like my matzo ball soup or Rachel’s better.
 You can find hers here: Minestrone Soup with Gluten-Free Matzah Balls

 A classic kosher comfort dish.
-Its good for what ails you, they don't call it Jewish penicillin for nothing.
-I don't like anything to fancy in my chicken soup so I stay away from things like zucchini and tomatoes, but if you like them feel free to add them, it won't hurt anything.
+It's good for what ails you, they don't call it Jewish penicillin for nothing.
+I don't like anything too fancy in my chicken soup so I stay away from things like zucchini and tomatoes, but if you like them feel free to add them, it won't hurt anything.

 1. Memories are a strong force